Effective as of 8 June 2022

-The following personal data will always be publicly available on the Spotify Service: your name and/or username, profile picture, who you follow and who follows you on the Spotify Service, your recently played artists, and your public playlists.
+The following personal data will always be publicly available on the Spotify Service:

 Personal data you may choose to share

-|Support Community||When you register for a Spotify Support Account on the Spotify Support Community, we will ask you to create a specific Spotify Support Community username.
-This will be publicly displayed to anyone who accesses the Spotify Support Community along with any questions or comments you post.
+When you register for an account on the Spotify Support Community, we’ll ask you to create a profile name.
+This will be publicly displayed to anyone who uses the Spotify Support Community.
+We’ll also display any questions or comments you post.

 Information we may share

 See this table for details of who we share to and why.